About Smart Shopping campaigns

 Finally, you’ll need to meet the requirements for Shopping campaigns and follow the Shopping ads policies.
 Note that you can’t use sensitive interest categories to deliver relevant ads to people or to promote products or services.
 To learn more, read the Personalized advertising policy.

 We recommend using a standard Shopping campaign with a maximize clicks bidding strategy to fulfill conversion and remarketing requirements.
 These requirements ensure that Google can deliver the performance you expect.
-If you do not have these requirements in place you will not be able to run a Shopping campaign that is goal-optimized.
+If you do not have these requirements in place you will not be able to run a Smart Shopping campaign.

-Shopping campaigns that are goal-optimized feature both Product Shopping ads and display ads (including remarketing ads and Similar Audiences), which are eligible to appear on the Google Search Network, Display Network, YouTube, and Gmail.
+Smart Shopping campaigns feature both Product Shopping ads and display ads (including remarketing ads and Similar Audiences), which are eligible to appear on the Google Search Network, Display Network, YouTube, and Gmail.

 Automated ad creation and placement means that your ads will appear in the ad spaces where they're relevant and that your bids will be set to maximize your conversion value.